surajkiron/PythonAssignments/README.md

 # PythonClass
 Assignment1
 1. Design and implement a program
-  1) To prompt the user for hours ad rate per hour to compute gross pay
+  a) To prompt the user for hours ad rate per hour to compute gross pay
-  2) To print the python version that is used.
+  b) To print the python version that is used.
 2. Design and implement a python program to get a new string from a give string where ‘is’ has been added to the front.
 If the string already begins with “is” the return the string unchanged.
 3. Design and implement a program that evaluates the value of the quadratic equation ax2+bx+c by prompting the user to enter the values of a,b,c and x.
 4. Write a Python program to check a triangle is equilateral, isosceles or scalene.